Register IP that has a Māori element

 Trade mark ownership

 A trade mark is a valuable asset, and determining who will own it is an important decision.
 A trade mark can be owned by one or more individuals, a company, two partners, one or more company owners, or other legal entities such as an incorporated society or a runanga (the governing council or administrative group of a Māori hapu or iwi).
-Although ownership of a trade mark can be transferred after it is registered, it is preferable to clarify in advance who will own the trade mark.
-It may be advisable to get legal advice.

-The Commissioner of Patents will request the advice of the Patents Māori Advisory Committee if either of the following applies:
+The Commissioner of Patents will request the advice of the Māori Patents Advisory Committee if either of the following applies:

-• the invention is derived from Māori traditional knowledge
+- the invention is derived from Māori traditional knowledge

-• the invention is derived from indigenous plants or animals
+- the invention is derived from indigenous plants or animals

 These resources may help you identify Māori elements in your patent: